Natucoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12 File type print
 Task 13 Create a symbolic link
 Task 14 Copy HTML files
-Task Move all files that begin with uppercase to tmp/u directory
+Advanced Task 1 Move all files that begin with uppercase to tmp/u directory Advanced Task 2 Delete all files that end with the character ~.